NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If not provided, the heat pump backup is modeled with a single stage.
   .. [#] GeothermalModelType choices are "simple" and "advanced".
   .. [#] Use "simple" for simplified single-speed coil model.
          Use "advanced" for variable-speed coil model, it also supports single-speed geothermal systems.
+         The "advanced" geothermal heat pump models with desuperheater are not supported yet, see :ref:`water_heater_desuperheater`.
 Using "advanced" may impact simulation runtime.

 HPXML Emissions Scenarios
 *************************